 Too many pumpkin recipes popping up on the web these days.
 I bet I’ll see more as Thanksgiving draws nearer.
 We don’t do Thanksgiving in the Philippines and we have squash instead of pumpkin.
 I’ve cooked with both and, bias or no bias, squash is sweeter, tastier and creamier.
 I like to use squash in soups, stews and even as an alternative to mashed potatoes.
 This chicken and vegetable chowder has a copious amount of squash in it.

 This soup is a one-pot dish that’s chunky enough to make a complete meal.
 Just serve with a nice crusty bread and butter and you’re good to go.
 I used chicken thigh fillets and bacon but you can substitute whatever combination you prefer — chicken and salty ham, beef and bacon, turkey and bacon, lamb and ham… You can even ditch the meat and use fish fillets, prawns or shellfish instead.

 The cooking time will vary, naturally, depending on your choice of meat or seafood; I’ll leave it to you to make the necessary adjustments.
 Just remember that a good chowder is heavily dependent on a roux made correctly and a very good broth.

 - 4 strips of belly bacon

-- 2 to 3 c. of chicken broth (preferably homemade), the amount depending on how thin or thick you want your chowder
+- 2 to 3 cups chicken broth (preferably homemade), the amount depending on how thin or thick you want your chowder

 - Thinly slice the chicken thigh fillets and bacon.